-- You cannot close a fiscal period in Job Cost unless the previous fiscal period is already closed. - We recommend that you close the Microsoft Dynamics GP Series periods prior to closing the period or month.
-Failure to do so might cause transactions not to be posted to Job Cost. - Before Closing a Period or Month (page 237) - Closing a Period or Month (page 238) - Opening a Closed Job Cost Fiscal Period (page 238)
+- You cannot close a fiscal period in Job Cost unless the previous fiscal period is already closed. - We recommend that you close the Microsoft Dynamics GP Series periods before closing the period or month.
+Failure to do so might cause transactions not to be posted to Job Cost. - Before Closing a Period or Month (page 229) - Closing a Period or Month (page 229) - Opening a Closed Job Cost Fiscal Period (page 230)